 “I apologize for making you uncomfortable.
 Forget I said anything.
 It’s just that I can see you’re homesick.
-If you’d like to talk, consider me a friend, my lady.”
+If you’d like to talk, consider me a friend.”
 He bowed and walked away.

 Ismene watched him go, confused and relieved.
 She used his excuse to convince herself he’d only meant to set her at ease with teasing.
 With a shake of her head, she walked up the steps in to the keep.

 The next few days would be lonely without Othniel, but at least she would be getting to know some of the staff at the castle.

 Ismene looked out the window of the great hall at the gathering storm clouds.
 The late fall air chilled her bones, but the sky held an ominous hint of winter that she dreaded, knowing it would certainly separate her from her family for many months.

 And with Othniel gone for the last two and a half days, she felt alone most of the time.
 The nobility hadn’t warmed to her in his absence, and Helein shooed her from the kitchen every time she tried to help prepare anything.